Mary Sullivan

 Randy Day

-Since moving to Maine in 2014, Randy has become fond of New England, exploring its lighthouses (34 so far).
+For the last ten years Randy has become fond of New England, especially enjoys exploring Maine lighthouses (34 so far), cello lessons, and travel.
 He resides in Gardiner, Maine, with his two Feist puppies named Bree and Fynn.

 Heinrich Christensen

-A native of Denmark, Heinrich Christensen, was appointed Music Director of historic King's Chapel, Boston, in the year 2000 after serving as the affiliate organist under Daniel Pinkham for the last two years of Dr. Pinkham’s 42-year tenure at the church.
+• A native of Denmark, Heinrich Christensen, was appointed Music Director of historic King's Chapel, Boston, in the year 2000 after serving as the affiliate organist under Daniel Pinkham for the last two years of Dr. Pinkham’s 42-year tenure at the church.

 Heinrich was a prizewinner at the international organ competitions in Odense and Erfurt and has given solo recitals on four continents.
 An avid proponent of contemporary music, he has premiered works by Daniel Pinkham, Carson Cooman, Graham Gordon Ramsay, James Woodman and several others.